MassGIS Data: MassDEP Solid Waste Diversion and Disposal

 Please note: although the MassDEP Bureau of Waste Prevention (BWP) has been reorganized as the Bureau of Air and Waste (BAW), the BWP prefix has been maintained in the naming convention of layers in our geodatabase.

-In 2011 the datalayer was redesigned and feature level attribution increased.
+In 2011: the datalayer was redesigned and feature level attribution increased.
 Land Disposal sites continued to be represented as polygons.
-Solid Waste Operations other than Land Disposal were represented as points rather than associated features of a land disposal polygon.
-[Every transfer station and combustion facility is not necessarily within or adjacent to a landfill.
-Rather than creating polygons for features mapped as points in other layers, these “other than land disposal” activities were mapped as standalone features.]
-This structure persists in the 2013 and 2016 updates.
+Solid Waste Operations other than Land Disposal were represented as standalone points rather than associated features of land disposal polygons.
+This structure persists in subsequent updates.

 2011 modifications as follows: